kinnala/scikit-fem/README.md

 - Added: `Mesh.with_boundaries`, a functional replacement to `Mesh.define_boundary`, i.e. defining boundaries via Boolean lambda function
 - Added: `Mesh.with_subdomains` for defining subdomains via Boolean lambda function
-- Added: `skfem.utils.projection`, a variant of `skfem.utils.project`
+- Added: `skfem.utils.projection`, a replacement of `skfem.utils.project`
-  with different order of arguments
+  with a different, more intuitive order of arguments
-- Added: `skfem.utils.enforce` for setting essential boundary conditions via setting matrix rows to zero and diagonals to one.
+- Added: `skfem.utils.enforce` for setting essential boundary conditions by changing matrix rows to zero and diagonals to one.
 - Deprecated: `skfem.utils.project` in favor of `skfem.utils.projection`
-- Removed: `Mesh.{refine, scale, translate, define_boundary}`; the replacements
+- Removed: `Mesh.{refine,scale,translate,define_boundary}`; the replacements
   are `Mesh.{refined,scaled,translated,with_boundaries}`
 - Removed: `skfem.models.helpers`; available as `skfem.helpers`
 - Removed: `DiscreteField.{f,df,ddf,hod}`; available as `DiscreteField.{value,grad,hess,grad3,...}`